dettbarn/igordoc/README.md

 ## Usage

+Your procedure files need to have a certain layout, which I will outline here in more detail soon.
+Most importantly, you should prepend all function headers with a comment block, i.e. several lines starting with two slashes (//).
+These comment blocks will be used for the documentations.

-To generate documentations out of all the files present, just call the desired make-\*.sh scripts inside your shell.
+To generate documentations out of all the \*.ipf files present, just call the desired make-\*.sh scripts inside your shell.

     ./make-dokuwiki.sh

-make-all.sh is a wrapper script that calls all others.
+make-all.sh is a wrapper script that calls all other scripts.

     ./make-all.sh